Gregory-Meyer/clang-caen/README.md

 # clang-caen

-This repository is a Vagrant environment that usable to build LLVM 7.0.1 on CentOS 7.6, roughly equivalent to a RHEL 7.6 machine such as those used by UM CAEN computers.
+This repository is a Vagrant environment suitable to build LLVM 7.0.1 on CentOS 7.6.
+CentOS 7.6 is about as close as you can get to RHEL 7.6 without paying for RHEL, so artifacts produced in this environment should be suitable for use on UM CAEN computers.

 ## Usage